GameServerManagers/LinuxGSM-Docs/Support.md

 ### Google
 It is likely that somebody already asked your question before.
 Save time to yourself and everyone else using Google first.

-> “Google is how I learnt and still learn to use BASH and develop LGSM.” - Daniel Gibbs
+> “Google is how I learnt and still learn to use BASH and develop LinuxGSM.” - Daniel Gibbs

 - https://google.com